 Gravel riding has gone from something a bunch of gluttons for punishment did in the Flint Hills of Kansas; to an idea, everyone from Velominati-type roadies to pyjama pant-wearing mountain bikers want to try out — it is well and truly here to stay.

 Owing to the rise in popularity of gravel riding and the culture that accompanies it, we're starting to see a wave of clothing and equipment designed specifically for long rides on dirt roads, including shoes.
-In the same way that a 'cross bike will work fine for a gravel grinding, mountain bike shoes will also get you through a gravel ride; however, there is a growing range of purpose-built gravel bike shoes hitting the market, and there are some MTB shoes that are better for the task than others.
+In the same way that a 'cross bike will work fine for gravel grinding, mountain bike shoes will also get you through a gravel ride; however, there is a growing range of purpose-built gravel bike shoes hitting the market, and there are some MTB shoes that are better for the task than others.

 Scroll down for our look at the best gravel bike shoes, or if you're after buying advice, you can skip to our guide on how to choose the best gravel bike shoes.

 Best gravel bike shoes

 The best-looking gravel bike shoes you can slip your feet into, that ride pretty darn well too